Kafū, aged forty-one.

 The rain did not cease.

-The lingering heat departed, and the autumn chill suddenly assailed my sickly frame.
+The lingering heat departed, and autumn’s chill suddenly invaded my sickly frame.

 September 13th.